ThotaLaasyaReddy/hangman/README.md

 # Hangman Game 🎮

-Hangman classic word-guessing game for two or more players.one player thinks of a word and the other tries to guess it by suggesting letters within a certain number of guesses.
+Hangman is a classic word-guessing game for two or more players.one player thinks of a word and the other tries to guess it by suggesting letters within a certain number of guesses.
 Originally a pen and paper game, but this is a virtual version, where players try to guess the word before running out of attempts.

 ## Table of Contents
 - [About](#about)